Teenagers can become bored in the summer if they have nothing better to do with their time than sit around.

 Odd jobs – Babysitting is a service lots of people need so get your teenager to create a flyer or do up a Facebook page for babysitting so that people know your teen is available and get other young adults involved too.
 Send it around to local people and it may lead to work and gardening is another opportunity as many people need help in their garden.
 Other odd jobs include helping people in their home, leaflet drops, event jobs and window cleaning work.

-Days out – It can’t happen all the time but there are many places a teenager will enjoy including the cinema, shopping centres or bowling alleys.
+Days out – There are many places a teenager will enjoy including the cinema, shopping centres or bowling alleys.
+This summer they may have to get their thinking cap on as many of these places will be closed.
 Consider hiking, walking trails, hill walks, swimming in the sea and mountain climbing to name a few.
-Bring your teenager with you to food festivals or gigs as well as literary/movie festivals.
-Treat them that bit older and they’ll appreciate it.

 Let them free – This is a hard one, but you need to give your teenager some room to grow (depending on their age).
 If they are over 16, they will be able to behave properly and attend friends houses or go away with pals down the country.
 It is good to give them that freedom while keeping a little eye on them too!